MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/upgrade-after-upgrading-to-system-center-2016-service-manager.md

 ---
 # After Upgrading to System Center 2012 SP1 - Service Manager
 This topic describes how to restart the Data Access service if it fails to start after an upgrade to System Center 2012 - Service Manager SP1.
 After the upgrade, you will also have to start the Service Manager workflows and restart the data warehouse jobs.
-This topic also describes how to stop and then start SQL Server Reporting Services \(SSRS\) after an upgrade.
+This topic also describes how to stop and then start SQL&nbsp;Server Reporting Services \(SSRS\) after an upgrade.

 ## Restart the Data Access Service and Workflows on the Data Warehouse Management Server
  If necessary, use the following procedures to restart the service and workflows.